ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-30-grad-school-apps.md

 It's almost November, and my wife and I have been here at Cambridge for almost a month.
 There's a lot to say about Cambridge&mdash;the collegiate system,[^2] the traditions, the culture, and more.
 Things still look unfamiliar, but I'm taking my time to let the place reveal itself to me, knowing that we'll be here for a while.
+It's also encouraging to see that Cambridge has a strong support for mature students like me.
+I've met PhDs who also started at the same age as I did, some have even brought their kids!
+It's very different from my previous campus tour experience, where most incoming PhDs were fresh from undergrad.
+In some way, I don't feel alone and different, and that's important.

 <!-- pictures of Cambridge! -->
 <div style="display: flex; justify-content: center;">